ajiahub/yii2-shortLink/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, simply call it in your browser by  :

 ```php
 http://i-web.com/api